 Counsel and advise continuing and on-leave students regarding degree requirements and programs, course selection, professional goals, academic probation, corrective action and/or dismissal, leaves, sub-specialties within the degree programs and cooperative programs, transfer credits, and exceptions to requirements.

 Resolve conflicts, facilitate discussions as needed, and provide mediation in matters involving graduate students.
 Interact compassionately and diplomatically with students.
-Use professional judgment to make referrals as appropriate to campus and community supportive services.
+Use professional judgment to make referrals as appropriate to campus and community support services.
 Counsel students in matters related to student welfare issues (such as housing, health services, and transportation).

 Review, approve, or refer all student petitions and other actions as required.